 Predictive Models for Acute Oral Systemic Toxicity

-The ICCVAM Acute Toxicity Workgroup is initiating a global project to develop in silico models of acute oral systemic toxicity that predict five specific endpoints needed by regulatory agencies.
-These endpoints include identification of “very toxic” chemicals (LD50 less than 50 mg/kg) and “nontoxic” chemicals (LD50 greater than or equal to 2000 mg/kg), point estimates for rodent LD50s, and categorization of toxicity hazard using the U.S. Environmental Protection Agency (EPA) and United Nations Globally Harmonized System of Classification and Labelling (GHS) classification schemes.
+The ICCVAM Acute Toxicity Workgroup organized a global project to develop in silico models of acute oral systemic toxicity that predict five specific endpoints needed by regulatory agencies.
+These endpoints included identification of “very toxic” chemicals (LD50 less than 50 mg/kg) and “nontoxic” chemicals (LD50 greater than or equal to 2000 mg/kg), point estimates for rodent LD50s, and categorization of toxicity hazard using the U.S. Environmental Protection Agency (EPA) and United Nations Globally Harmonized System of Classification and Labelling (GHS) classification schemes.